 Request for Approval for: Parchment Reprint

-Fee Type (see end of form for definitions):

 Mandatory Student Instructional Support Fee

 Alternate Delivery Fee

-Cost Recovery Fee
+- Cost Recovery Fee - Other

-$\boxtimes$ Other

 OUTLINE OF ISSUE:

 The Convocation and Ceremonies Office, in the Office of the Registrar, is proposing to increase the Parchment Reprint and Request for Early Degrees fee.
 Parchments are normally run each year in May for the June convocation ceremonies, and in October for the November convocation ceremonies.
 These parchments are completed through a batch run.
 When a parchment reprint or early degree is requested a staff member in the Registrar's Office then has to manually prepare the parchment, print the parchment into the correct template, attach the correct signatures, mark the parchment as a reprint of the original, and then contact the student to let them know it is available.